AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 * Each `row` secion contains each report record.

 * The `value` property contains the dimension value.
-Because the request includes a total of page views by day, the value of each row will contain a date identifier for the day.
-Note that for time series data, this identifier changes based on the granularity you specify.
-For example, if you request variables/daterangemonth instead, each value will contain a month/year identifier.

 * The `data` property contains a list of metric counts for each metric requested.